opendistro/for-elasticsearch-docs/docs/elasticsearch/snapshot-restore.md

 :--- | :---
 location | The shared file system for snapshots.
 Required. chunk_size | Breaks large files into chunks during snapshot operations (e.g. `64mb`, `1gb`), which is important for cloud storage providers and far less important for shared file systems.
 Default is `null` (unlimited).
 Optional. compress | Whether to compress metadata files.
-This setting does not affect data files, which might already be compressed depending on your index settings.
+This setting does not affect data files, which might already be compressed, depending on your index settings.
 Default is `false`.
 Optional. max_restore_bytes_per_sec | The maximum rate at which snapshots restore.
 Default is 40 MB per second (`40m`).
 Optional. max_snapshot_bytes_per_sec | The maximum rate at which snapshots take.
 Default is 40 MB per second (`40m`).
 Optional. readonly | Whether the repository is read-only.
 Useful when migrating from one cluster (`"readonly": false` when registering) to another cluster (`"readonly": true` when registering).
 Optional.